Emoses95/E-Commerce-/README.md

-WHEN a user opens API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN a user test API POST, PUT, and DELETE routes in Insomnia THEN a user able to successfully create, update, and delete data in my database
+WHEN a user opens API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN a user test API POST, PUT, and DELETE routes in Insomnia THEN a user able to successfully create, update, and delete data in my database Please make sure to add a ".env" file before running the application.

 ## Link to Walkthrough Video